robinvanschaik/flair-on-gcp/README.md

 ```

 #### Testing the Docker
-Rather than submitting the job immediately to AI platform, we should first test the image in Cloud Shell.
+Rather than submitting the job immediately to AI platform, we should first test whether the Docker works.
+You can do this either locally, by using the Cloud SDK CLI or by making use of Cloud Shell.

+Cloud Shell is the CLI in Google Cloud, and thus negates the fact that you would need to download the built image locally before you test it.
 Through this way we can quickly validate and debug, and saves us valuable time rather than having to wait on AI platform spinning up machines.

 By navigating to [https://console.cloud.google.com/](https://console.cloud.google.com/) and run the following command in Cloud Shell.
 ```shell